avular-robotics/avular-gpio/README.md

 testimg /bin/bash
 ```

-### Running the container in non-privilleged mode
+#### Running the container in non-privileged mode
-If you don't want to run the container in privilleged mode, you can directly provide your jetson model name to the library through the environment variable `JETSON_MODEL_NAME`:
+If you don't want to run the container in privileged mode, you can directly provide your jetson model name to the library through the environment variable `JETSON_MODEL_NAME`:

 ```shell
 # ex> -e JETSON_MODEL_NAME=JETSON_NANO